-(Of course if your ISP provides you with a static IP, all you will need to do is assign your Android web server a static IP address, but this may prove unworkable with some routers, so the No-IP.com app is the better option.
-Various unofficial No-IP.com clients are available, with Dynamic DNS Client [No Longer Available] a strong option.
+Of course, if your ISP provides you with a static IP, all you need to do is assign your Android web server a static IP address.
+Unfortunately, this may prove unworkable with some routers, so the No-IP.com app is the better option.
+Various unofficial No-IP.com clients are available, with Dynamic DNS Update being a strong option.

-We’ve covered various ways in which you might employ an Android-powered web server throughout this feature, but just in case you missed them, let’s remind ourselves.
+We’ve covered the basic steps to create an Android-powered web server.
+Just in case you missed them, let’s remind ourselves.

-If the website is relatively basic, you can use Android as a host and save money on powering an expensive server.
-Similarly, the space taken up by a server or PC running as a web server can be reclaimed, perhaps using the server for a different purpose.
-The space occupied with a PC running a web server could now be taken by a person, doing a job.
+If the website is relatively basic, you can use your Android device as a host and save money on powering an expensive server.
+Similarly, you can retake the space used by a server or PC running as a web server.
+Perhaps you can use the server for a different purpose.

 With Android, building a web server is just one option.
 Have a look at some more great uses for an old smartphone.